It’s tempting to think we already know how future historians will judge the Trump administration.

 History and journalism are symbiotic.
 Both coherently frame complex and verifiable information.
 Historians often rely on journalists to provide primary source materials, and journalists will call upon historians to add perspective to daily accounts.
 When done professionally and ethically, both will provide lasting accounts of vital events to educate future audiences.

 But for all their similarities, there remains an undercurrent of tension between them.
 Historians criticize journalists for omitting context, perspective, or essential details in their reports.
 And journalists sometimes view scholars as detached, petty, or condescending.

-As a journalist involved in real-time during an historic event, and as a trained historian, I’ve come to believe that neither endeavor possess a narrative validity, or even specific intrinsic value, that the other lacks.
-Assembling reportage in the moment and composing history in retrospect seem similar but they’re actually quite different.
-An excellent journalist might be a terrible historian – but that shouldn’t devalue their journalism.
+As a journalist involved in real time during a historic event, and as a trained historian, I’ve come to believe that neither endeavor possesses a narrative validity, or even specific intrinsic value, that the other lacks.
+Assembling reportage in the moment and composing history in retrospect seem similar, but they’re actually quite different.
+An excellent journalist might be a terrible historian—but that shouldn’t devalue their journalism.
 A respected historian might very well produce fine scholarship without understanding news.

 The journalist sprints from tree to tree, the historian sketches the whole forest.

 Journalists face the unknown.
 They must immediately sift relevant events and new information, as well as a baffling array of attempts to influence their coverage in one way or another, without the benefit of context or hindsight.
 Key facts that might emerge decades later and reframe events remain unknown.
 They’re also often driven by brutal competition, which pushes coverage in strange and unexpected directions.